dfinity/interface-spec/spec/index.md

 ```

-Sending a `stop_canister` message to an already stopped canister is acknowledged (i.e. responded with success), but is otherwise a no-op:
+Sending a `stop_canister` message to an already stopped canister is acknowledged (i.e. responded with success) and the canister version is incremented, but is otherwise a no-op:

 Conditions